-a.
-Agriculture, Forestry and Fishing

-Sugar production's continuous sub-par performances since the mid-2000s have been well ventilated.
-Between 2008-2013 annual sugar production, which averaged 220,362 tonnes, was considerably below the average production level of 286,084 tonnes for the preceding period 2000-2007.
+- a.
+Agriculture, Forestry and Fishing - Mr. Speaker, sugar production's continuous sub-par performances since the mid-2000s have been well ventilated.
+Between 2008-2013, annual sugar production, which averaged 220,362 tonnes, was considerably below the average production level of 286,084 tonnes for the preceding period 2000-2007.
 Following its disastrous performance in 2013, when a lowly 186,770 tonnes were produced, a modest target of 215,910 tonnes was set for 2014.
-The final outturn for 2014 was

-216,186 tonnes.
-The implications of this industry remaining an uncompetitive producer are frightening, and I will say more on this issue later.

-Unlike sugar, rice has been an amazing success story.
+The final outturn for 2014 was 216,186 tonnes.
+The implications of this industry remaining an uncompetitive producer are frightening, and I will say more on this issue later. - Mr. Speaker, unlike sugar, rice has been an amazing success story.
 The industry has recorded consistently higher levels of output, breaking the 400,000 tonne bar, in 2011, and the 500,000 tonne bar, in 2013.
-For 2014, rice output attained an impressive 635,238 tonnes, an increase of 18.6%.
-As buoyant as this new record-breaking output appeared, however, the warning bells were being rung of the industry's inability to align output with domestic and external demand, resulting in the build-up of significant paddy stocks in the system - a situation that was compounded by unresolved issues, such as outstanding payments to rice farmers.

-The "Other Crops" sector grew by 5%, in 2014, a performance that surpassed the average of 4%, since 2007.
-One manifestation of this sustained growth has been the stabilisation of prices for vegetables and fruits, in recent years.
-Livestock grew by 2.9%, marginally below the target of 3.3%.
-The Fishing sub-sector has had a mixed performance since 2007.
-It has not been able to record two consecutive years of growth.
-Despite improved management and monitoring techniques in the industry, overfishing and exploitation of fishing resources, and piracy have resulted in the sector's contribution to Gross Domestic Product (GDP) declining by 26.7%.
+For 2014, rice output attained an impressive 635,238 tonnes, an increase of 18.6 percent.
+As buoyant as this new record-breaking output appeared, however, the warning bells were being rung of the industry's inability to align output with domestic and external demand, resulting in the build-up of significant paddy stocks in the system a situation that was compounded by unresolved issues such as outstanding payments to rice farmers. - 3.5 The 'Other Crops' sector grew by 5 percent, in 2014, a performance that surpassed the average of 4 percent, since 2007.
+One manifestation of this sustained growth has been the stabilization of prices for vegetables and fruits, in recent years.
+Livestock grew by 2.9 percent, marginally below the target of 3.3 percent.
+The Fishing sub-sector has had a mixed performance, since 2007, it has not been able to record two consecutive years of growth.
+Despite improved management and monitoring techniques in the industry, overfishing and exploitation of fishing resources, and piracy have resulted in the sector's contribution to GDP declining by 26.7 percent.

-Following two years of negative growth, in 2011 and 2012, the Forestry sector rebounded in 2014, growing by 14%.
-Logs accounted for 75% of the industry's output.
+3.6 Following two years of negative growth, in 2011 and 2012, the Forestry sector rebounded, in 2014, growing by 14 percent.
+Logs accounted for 75 percent of the industry's output.
 This is in spite of investment agreements that speak of re-investment into downstream value-added industries.